-NOT ME will provide a 16-week series of hour-long group coaching sessions to PEBB members with prediabetes.
+NOT ME will provide a 16-week series of hour-long group coaching sessions to PEBB members who find out they have prediabetes.
+This part of the program will be available at no cost to eligible PEBB Group Health and UMP members.
 Sessions will be held once a week by local health coaches at nearby community centers.
 Members with prediabetes can join and learn ways to: